 Telehealth (SCRiPT) Network

-professional development sessions to staff at rural school-based health centers across six
+development sessions to staff at rural school-based health centers across six states.

 Dartmouth-Hitchcock Medical Center